 This dish, Danish apple pork, it a real traditional Danish Christmas dish typically served for a Christmas dinner.
-In Danish we call this dish Aebleflaesk which translated means Apple pork, and that's what is.
+In Danish we call this dish Aebleflaesk which translated means Apple pork, and that's what it is.
 Aebleflaesk is a very simple dish which is based on three ingredients, apples, onions and streaky pork.
 As said, Aebleflaesk is a very traditional Danish dish but it's also a very regional dish which is prepared in different ways depending on which parts of Denmark you are from.
 This recipe is the one my family have always used and it's also the one I always use.

 The major difference in the ways of making Aebleflaesk is whether there should be added onions or not - I absolutely believe that onions are a must in this dish.
 If you don't like the onions you simply just leave them out.
-Some people also prefer that the apples are peeled and cooked for a long time so that they are like a porridge.
-I prefer that the skin are still on the apples and that they are cook so they still have a crisp texture.
+Some people also prefer that the apples are peeled and cooked for a long time so that they are like porridge.
+I prefer that the skin is still on the apples and that they are cooked so they still have a crisp texture.

 I always serve this dish together with some rye bread or this healthy Paleo bread.

 - 2 onions

 - 6 slices streaky pork